Disclaimer: None of it belongs to me. Just this story.

 "Have you ever hiked up to Pedra…Pedra da Gávea?
 Is that where the other path…?"

-Sam trailed off, taken aback as before his eyes a look of utter profound grief had suddenly and inexplicably darkened Al's visage and the man seemed to physically shrink.
+Sam trailed off, taken aback as before his eyes a look of utter profound grief inexplicably darkened Al's visage and the man seemed to physically shrink.

 "That trail is difficult and can be dangerous," he finally replied.
 "I never tried it."